CLICK HERE FOR HARD CASE CRIME T-SHIRTS,

 —Publishers Weekly on Fade to Blonde

-Hard Case Crime was created by Charles Ardai and Max Phillips; the line is published as a collaboration between Winterfall LLC and Dorchester Publishing.
-Cover design after December 2006 is by Steve Cooley of Cooley Design Lab.
+Hard Case Crime was created by Charles Ardai and Max Phillips; cover design for books between December 2006 and August 2010 was by Steve Cooley of Cooley Design Lab.
+Typesetting by Leigh Grossman at Swordsmith Productions.